The Way Home

 Escape A Frame

 OM: OM (sometimes AUM) is a Sanskrit expression for the ineffable, rendering any further discussion of it clearly pointless!
 Most dictionaries and encyclopedias dissect the word, and then discuss the esoteric relationship and meaning among the resulting parts.
 Thus, for example, the three sounds (vocalized by the A, U, and M, in the alternative spelling), or the three curves in the written form , are said to reflect the Divine Trinity, as, Brahman-creator Vishnu-preserver Siva-destroyer; or as, Creator (Father) Creation (Son) Creative Energy (Holy Spirit, or Mother); or as, the waking state, the dreaming state, the deep sleep state; and so on.
 These are usually understood to be followed by an unspoken, unwritten silence, representing the union, inherent indivisibility, or fulfillment of the parts.
 For a seeker, the important thing is that OM is not a word in the same way that spider is a word, and neither is it a sound in the same way that the noise made by a wine glass dropped to a marble floor is a sound.
-OM is the sound of the Universe, the seamless entirety, and as such, it is well beyond the range of the biological ear.
+OM is the sound of the Universe, the seamless entirety, or, perhaps, the sound of one hand clapping.
+OM is well beyond the range of the biological ear.
 But the inner or spiritual ear can hear it.
 Likewise, OM is the Word of God, the Logos (the Greek word for “word”), and as such it does not appear in any library catalog, although you can find it there – or anywhere else you truly look for it.
 Ultimately, OM is God Itself – the Source, the Process, and the Presence (as in, “In the beginning was the Word, and the Word was with God, and the Word was God, … and the Word became flesh …” John 1 RSV).
 OM is commonly an element of, sometimes the entirety of, chants or mantras, and it is undeniably beautiful to express, to hear, and to consider.
-Those encountering it for the first time might think of OM as the sound and the image of themselves and God, sitting side-by-side on a warm blanket beneath an apple tree on a sunny, summer day, singing softly together to one another, in perfect harmony.
-OM
+See also YWHW, GOD

 ORTHODOX, HERESY: From the Greek “ortho”, which means straight or correct and “dox”, meaning belief or opinion, orthodox refers to the approved form of a philosophy, ideology, doctrine, religion, and so on.
 Belief or opinion that does not conform to orthodoxy is labeled HERESY (from Greek for choice or to choose).
 For a seeker, the word orthodox raises the question, “Approved by whom?”, and the word heresy, “Am I bound by the disapproval of others?”
 (Whenever considering that general subject, we are always reminded of Terry Cole Whittaker’s superbly titled book, What You Think of Me is None of My Business.)